CristopherRL/Ironhack-Module_2_Project-Tableau/README.md

 - Styles of the band

 ## Analysis Explanation
-There is a serie of transformations on data, getting new features and having new information bout metal bands:
+There is a serie of transformations in the original data, getting new features and having new information about metal bands:
-- Decade of formatio: Bands were grouped by the decade when they have been formed, to consider which was the most popular
+- Decade of formation: Bands were grouped by the decade when they have been formed, to consider which was the most popular
 - TOP 10 fans number: There is a bands list with more official fans, divided by countries
 - Metal styles: